HadrianDeveloper/callbacks-and-node-https/README.md

 4. Do the same for everyone's pets from `https://nc-leaks.herokuapp.com/api/people/:username/pets`.

-5. Automation is great.
-Automate the above steps by putting them in a single npm command.
+5. Automate the above steps by putting them in a single npm command.

-Think about how you are going to store the data, and what file format will be best.
-Make sure you read the relevant documentation (hint: [node http docs](https://nodejs.org/api/http.html).

-### Advanced Task

-Use a library such as [`superagent`](https://github.com/visionmedia/superagent) to make your requests easier to handle.
+6. Use a library such as [`superagent`](https://github.com/visionmedia/superagent) to make your requests easier to handle.
 Refactor your pets in interests requests to use superagent instead of node's http module.

-## Day 2
+## Part 2 - Web server

-Today we will leak this information to the world!
-You will introduce yourself to web servers and RESTful APIs by building a server that serves all the data you collected yesterday.

-### Core Tasks

 1. Using Node's http module create a web server that responds with 'hello' when it receives a GET request on the path /api

 2. Add a GET `/api/northcoders` endpoint that serves a JSON object of all the northcoders which shows their name, job details, image and username.